Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

-Eq.~(\ref{Eq:LC+ALDA}) is ill-defined at ${\bf m}({\bf r},t)=0$; in this case, the exchange-correlation potential is also set to zero.
-Beyond this issue, the locally collinear functional has additional limitations\cite{PhysRevResearch.5.013036}: (i) non-local functionals have an incorrect collinear limit; (ii) the locally collinear functionals are invariant under global rotation and satisfy the zero-torque theorem, but are insensitive to the local rotation of the magnetization vector; (iii) the locally collinear functionals have no well-defined functional derivatives.\\ Improvements on this approximation have been proposed \cite{PhysRevLett.98.196405}, existing local and non-local functionals have been modified to account for spin non-collinearity \cite{PhysRevB.67.140406,Scalmani2012}, new gradient-corrected functionals have been proposed based on the spin spiral state of the electron gas \cite{PhysRevLett.111.156401,PhysRevB.88.245102}, meta-GGA exchange-correlation functionals have been proposed \cite{PhysRevB.96.035141,PhysRevB.107.165111}.
-We will not consider these functionals here; we will use locally collinear functionals in the simulations and focus on non-local functionals in a future study.\\ Under the locally collinear approximation and due to the zero local torque of the exchange-correlation field, the spin dynamics equation (\ref{Eq:spincont}) becomes
+Note that Eq.~(\ref{eq:LC+ALDA}) is ill-defined at \({\bf m}({\bf r}, t)=0\).
+In this case, the \ac{XC} field is also set to zero.

+Beyond the zero-magnetization issue, the locally-collinear functional has additional limitations\cite{PhysRevResearch.5.013036}: (i) non-local functionals have an incorrect collinear limit; (ii) the locally-collinear functionals are invariant under global rotation and satisfy the zero-torque theorem, but are insensitive to the local rotation of the magnetization vector; (iii) the locally-collinear functionals have no well-defined functional derivatives.
+Improvements on this approximation have been proposed\cite{PhysRevLett.98.196405}: existing local and non-local functionals have been modified to account for spin non-collinearity \cite{PhysRevB.67.140406,Scalmani2012}, new gradient-corrected functionals have been proposed based on the spin spiral state of the electron gas \cite{PhysRevLett.111.156401,PhysRevB.88.245102}, and meta-GGA \ac{XC} functionals have been introduced \cite{PhysRevB.96.035141,PhysRevB.107.165111}.
+We will not consider these functionals here; we will use locally-collinear functionals in the simulations and focus on more advanced functionals in future studies.

+We observe that Eq.~(\ref{eq:LC+ALDA2}) is directly applicable in the case of the ALDA functional, but the extension to more complicated functionals like GGA or meta-GGA makes a direct application of the locally collinear approximation potentially problematic.
+For instance it is known the a direct application of local collinearity in GGA functionals via

+can produce numerical instabilities\cite{10.1063/1.5121713,C8CS00175H}.
+In the implementation section we will assume a general adiabatic + locally collinear approximation for the exchange-correlation potentials, while in the results section we will only consider LDA potentials and leave more advanced functionals like meta-GGA for future implementations.